Liverpool News: Jurgen Klopp defends club's transfer inactivity saying 'The best teams stay together' | Goal.com

 Liverpool manager Jurgen Klopp has defended his teams’ inactivity in the transfer market, saying that big teams have always had stability rather than flashy new additions.

-The only new players on Klopp’s staff for the season are teenage defender Sepp van den Berg and backup goalkeeper Adrian, as he kept faith with the men that took the Reds to Champions League glory last term.
+The only new players on Klopp’s staff for the season are teenagers Sepp van den Berg and Harvey Elliot, and backup goalkeeper Adrian, as he kept faith with the men that took the Reds to Champions League glory last term.

 The German coach said that the performance in last weekend’s Community Shield, where Liverpool drew with rivals Manchester City over 90 minutes before being defeated in a penalty shootout, was evidence his squad is ready to challenge in the Premier League and Europe next season